Omir85/python-chess/README.md

 - Queen can move any number of squares in any direction
 - King can move 1 square in any direction as long as not in check after
 - Pawns when on starting row can move 2 squares forward, otherwise can move only 1 square forward

+Castling rules:
+- Apply only for the king
+- If no piece between the king and any of the rooks, the king can move 2 squares in the direction of the rook, and the rook will move towards the center next to the king
+- King must not have already moved
+- Castling rook must not have already moved
+- Castling cannot be performed if any of the squares between the rook and the king are under attack (cannot castle through a check)

 Unspoken rule:
 - Kings cannot touch